tant2002/NetLogo-Supermarket-Queue-Model/README.md

 ## THINGS TO TRY
 ### Simple M/M/1 model
-If the parameter are set as system with one server and theoretical (exponential) distribution of customer and service time then it is simple M/M/1 queue model.
+If only one server is set in  system and theoretical (exponential) distribution of customer and service time is set, then it is simple M/M/1 queue model.
 A simulation of a sufficiently long period of time should cause the 'mean queue time' statistic to aim for theoretical values calculated using a formula known from queue theory.
 ### Historical data driven experiments
 Base of historical data it is possible to mimic queues in  checkout zone of real supermarket.
 #### Picking queue strategy